Milo Murphy's Law

 Milo Murphy's Law is an American animated comedy television series created by Dan Povenmire and Jeff "Swampy" Marsh for Disney Channel and Disney XD.
-The series premiered on October 3, 2016 on Disney XD.
-It revolves around the title character, Milo Murphy, who is a descendant of Edward A. Murphy Jr., the namesake of Murphy's law, which states that anything that can go wrong will go wrong.
-The series takes place in the same universe as Povenmire and Marsh's previous series Phineas and Ferb, with multiple references to the show occurring across season one, culminating in a crossover at the beginning of the second season and continuing throughout with other plot threads from the former series.
+The series premiered on October 3, 2016, on Disney XD.
+It revolves around the title character, Milo Murphy, who is a descendant of the "Original Murphy" of Murphy's law, which states that anything that can go wrong will go wrong.
+The series takes place in the same universe as Povenmire and Marsh's previous series Phineas and Ferb, with multiple references to the show occurring across the first season, culminating in a crossover at the start of the second season and continuing throughout with other plot threads from the former series.

-Although working on a new show, Povenmire announced that he and Marsh "…would both really love to do more Milo Murphy…I'm willing to do more than one show at a time," and according to Povenmire, a possible third season hinged on its Disney+ viewership.
+While working on Hamster & Gretel, Povenmire stated that he and Marsh "...would both really love to do more Milo Murphy...I'm willing to do more than one show at a time," and according to Povenmire, a possible third season hinged on its Disney+ viewership.